petervdpas/goop2/docs/ARCHITECTURE_VISION.md

 - **IoT mesh networks** — devices as peers, communicating without cloud services
 - **Offline-first applications** — everything works locally, syncs when connected

 The SQLite-per-peer model means every user has a programmable data store.
+The P2P data protocol (`/goop/data/1.0.0`) means any peer can read from and write to another peer's database — with the caller's identity cryptographically stamped on every row.
 The ephemeral web UI means every user has a customizable interface.
 The libp2p mesh means every user is connected to every other user who chooses to be found.

 This is not a chat app with a database viewer.
 This is infrastructure for a new kind of internet.